Stress is a normal part of everyone’s life. When we feel it in brief

 changes), are unhealthy states and need to be modified.

-Learning to manage stressful situations (particularly chronic ones)
+Learning to manage pressured situations (particularly chronic ones)

 before illness strikes as well as learning to manage the stress of